R4NT Magazine

 Inventory

-grfxguy writes with accessible expertise and dry humor.
-Posts are conversational, informative, and anchored in personal experience — whether explaining a DJ mixer's spec sheet or venting about CBC cancellations.
+Accessible expertise with dry humour.
+Posts are conversational, informative, and anchored in personal experience — whether explaining a DJ mixer's spec sheet or venting about a CBC cancellation.
 The voice is enthusiastic but never oversold; opinions emerge naturally from observation rather than polemic.
 Titles often feature casual punctuation (ellipses, question marks) that signal playful curiosity.
+He'll quote a Forbes ranking in full, then close with a one-liner about F-350s and the oilsands.
+He'll review a piece of gear at near-magazine length, then end the same week with a one-sentence post about keyboard pants.

 Topic mix

 Eclectic.
-Music technology and industry (DJ hardware, musician licensing, jPod) dominate, but posts also cover Canadian infrastructure (cell-number portability, Calgary's environmental ranking), web novelties (keyboard pants), and local leisure (Sunshine ski resort).
-Reflects someone equally at home discussing gear specs and civil policy — a graphic designer comfortable across domains.
+Music technology and industry (DJ hardware, musician licensing, jPod) dominate, but posts also cover Canadian infrastructure (cell-number portability, Calgary's environmental ranking), web novelties (keyboard pants, Chernobyl fungi), and local leisure (Sunshine ski resort, Oilers jerseys).
+Reflects someone equally at home discussing gear specs and civil policy — a graphic designer comfortable across domains, with a soft spot for Alberta sports and Canadian broadcasting.

 Evolution